losandes/heinz-95729-project/README.md

 $ source .env
 ```

-> Note: if you plan on pushing this to github, ensure that your .gitignore file includes venv
+> Note: if you plan on pushing this to github, ensure that your .gitignore file includes .env

 ## Running and Interacting with ScottyBot